Corneille Stroobant

 Corneille Stroobant (1811–1890) was a Belgian priest-scholar with a particular interest in local history and genealogy.
+He was a brother of Eugène Edouard Stroobant, member of the Belgian Chamber of Representatives and Flemish author.

 Life

 Stroobant was born in Turnhout on 6 November 1811, and studied at a secondary school there.
-He enrolled in the Major Seminary of the Archdiocese of Mechelen on 2 September 1833, and on 2 May 1836 was appointed to teach in the minor seminary in Hoogstraten.
-From 1845 to 1879 he was a missionary in England.
-In retirement he lived in Brussels and dedicated his time to further research, publishing numerous articles in the Annales de l'Académie Royale d'Archéologie de Belgique.
-He died suddenly in Brussels on 20 October 1890 and was buried in his family's vault in Wemmel.
+He enrolled in the Archdiocesan Major Seminary, Mechelen, on 2 September 1833, and on 2 May 1836 was appointed to teach in the minor seminary in Hoogstraten.
+From 1845 to 1879 he was a missionary in Derby, England.
+In retirement he lived in Brussels and dedicated his time to further research, publishing numerous articles in the Annales de l'Académie Royale d'Archéologie de Belgique and in the Mélanges bibliographiques inédits.
+He died in Brussels on 20 October 1890 and was buried in his family's vault in Wemmel.